 This article may contain affiliate / compensated links.
 For full information, please see our disclaimer here.

-Luckily, if you’re looking for wine or cocktail bars, Covent Garden has a few to choose from.
+Luckily, if you’re looking for a long wine list or cocktail bars, Covent Garden London has a few to choose from.

 So, if you’re in the mood for aesthetic decor, entertainment, and a drink at the bars, here is where you’ll find it.
 It has some of the best bars in the West End of London.

 A Covent Garden happy hour isn’t dictated by the clock and will sometimes run on for a few hours.
 So, grab your dancing shoes and get ready to get loose at these top Covent Garden Bars.

 There are a few cocktail bars in Covent Garden.
 Each one with its draw that sets them apart and each with drink specials just waiting for you to take advantage of.

 Dirty Martini is an elegant lounge with a fun and playful side.
 This Covent Garden cocktail club offers indoor and outdoor drinking in Covent Garden, with a long list of alcoholic and non-alcoholic quenchers.

 Enjoy the classics or try Dirty Martini’s spin on them, like their blueberry and lavender martinis or their passion fruit margarita.
 Whether you want a fresh and fruity or rich and velvety flavour, this bar has it.